Joy Marshall (singer): 1962 to 1965

 Marshall recorded the song "Love Can Change So Many Things".
 Backed with "Till the End of Time", it was released on Ember EMBS 163 in 1962.
 She was backed by the Ronnie Howard Orchestra on the recordings.
 The single was reviewed by Don Nicoll in the 15 September issue of Disc.
 Her picture was also included at the top of the page.
 Giving the record three stars, Nicholl said that she had a fine romantic voice.
 He said that she should reach a few charts with the song.

 In Early 1964, Marshall did a week at Ronnie Scott's club where she was backed by the Stan Tracey Trio.
 According to Melody Maker, she combined good material with a punchy attack and excellent diction.
 This may have been why the writer used her as an example because in the article it said that American artists seemed to have greater confidence and ability in projecting lyrics than their British counterparts displayed.

 The results for the 1963 Melody Maker Readers Jazz Poll were published in the 1 February 1964 issue of Melody Maker.
 Marshall came no. 4 in the Female Singer category.

 Also in 1964, Marshall played the part of street walker Maureen O'Neill in the musical, Maggie May.
 In spite of having three duets with the star Rachel Roberts, Marshall pulled out because she had no solo spots.
 She was replaced by Diana Quiseekay in August 1964.

 In 1965, her solo album, Who Says They Don't Write Good Songs Anymore was released on Decca.
 She was also in the Netherlands that year.
-Becked by Rob Madna on piano and the Frans de Kok Orchestra she performed the song "It's All Right with Me".
+Backed by Rob Madna on piano and the Frans de Kok Orchestra she performed the song "It's All Right with Me".